EsamGhaleb/esamghaleb.github.io/_pages/teaching.md

 **2023 – Lecturer on Machine Learning for Multimodal Human Behavior**
 - **Program:** Summer School on Practical Approaches to Human Multimodal Behavior at Radboud University
-- **Responsibilities:** Delivered a lecture during a summer school focusing using machine learnin for multimodal behavior data analysis.
+- **Responsibilities:** Delivered an introductory lecture during a summer school focusing using machine learnin for multimodal behavior data analysis.